Antenna Coding Empowered by Pixel Antennas: Pixel Antenna

-The load impedance matrix $\mathbf{Z}_{\textrm{L}}\left(\mathbf{b}\right)$ can be coded by the antenna coder $\mathbf{b}$, which enables coding of the currents $\mathbf{i}\left(\mathbf{b}\right)$ and radiation pattern of the pixel antenna $\mathbf{e}\left(\mathbf{b}\right)$.
-There are in total $2^{Q}$ different combinations for the antenna coders and each antenna coder produces distinct radiation patterns.
+In total, there are $2^{Q}$ different combinations for the antenna coders and each antenna coder produces distinct radiation patterns.
 As a result, we can select the antenna coder $\mathbf{b}$ among a wide range of $2^{Q}$ combinations to find the optimum radiation pattern for wireless systems.
 In the following sections, we will introduce SISO and MIMO pixel antenna systems and show the antenna coding design for enhancing wireless systems.